gmb2012/sae-api/README.md

-# Presentation for SAE datasecurity class made with reveal.js
+# Presentation for SAE API class made with reveal.js